 4. IDENTIFY CONDITIONS

 Ask the team...
 What conditions influences the behaviours?
+Example: Road was contaminated with mud

 Ask the team...
 What conditions influences the risk level?
-Example:
+Tip: Review identified defences and actions and try to identify conditions that influenced them